Global Business Leaders Congratulate Maxim Behar -PRWeek Award-Winner

 About Maxim Behar:

 Maxim Behar is a globally renowned PR expert, entrepreneur, journalist, diplomat, and Harvard Kennedy School graduate.
-He is the founder and CEO of the Bulgarian leading PR company, M3 Communication Group, Inc., former ICCO President, and now serves as ICCO International Growth Chair.
-He is also the President of the World Communications Forum Association in Davos, Switzerland.
-He has been inducted into the Global PR Hall of Fame in London and awarded many titles, among them Best PR Professional in Europe for 2020 by PR Week, Global CEO of the Year by The International Stevie Awards, and Communicator of the Decade by the Indian Association of Business Communications.
-His book The Global PR Revolution was ranked among the Top 100 Best PR Books of All Time by Book Authority and also made a bestselling record among new PR books on Amazon.
+He is the founder and CEO of the Bulgarian leading PR company M3 Communication Group, Inc., partner of one of the world's largest PR corporation Hill+Knowlton Strategies.
+Maxim is a former ICCO President, currently serving as ICCO International Growth Chair.
+He was appointed as International Fellow of PRCA, President of the World Communications Forum Association in Davos, Switzerland, and Advisory Board Member of one of the most influential European universities ENGAGE.EU.
+He has been inducted into the Global PR Hall of Fame in London and awarded many titles, among them Best PR Professional in Europe for 2020 and 2022 by PR Week, Global CEO of the Year by The International Stevie Awards, and Communicator of the Decade by the Indian Association of Business Communications.
+His book The Global PR Revolution was ranked among the Top 10 Best PR Books of All Time by Book Authority and also made a bestselling record among new PR books on Amazon.
 Bulgarian born he considers himself a global citizen.

 Photo - https://mma.prnewswire.com/media/1914688/Maxim_Behar_PRWeek_Winner.jpg